informatics-lab/cssp_china_wp5.6_binder/data/README.md

 |         |                               |        |                                           |

+## Principle Components

+MJO data is split into phases, each phase indicates the position of the MJO around the equator.
+Each phase then is a time series of the amplitude of the MJO at that time.
+Given the nature of the MJO which enhances convection in the centre and suppress convection ahead and behind this centre.
+It's reasonable to assume that when using phases for this analysis ( 4 and 5 for example), we would see an equally strong correlation with opposite sign, since one is enhanced and the other suppressed.
+Ideally we want to incorporate all of this information into one index, we can do this with principle components.

+Initially running the method with all 10 phases from KNMI, certain phases came out as important and showed this behavior mentioned above.
+These phases were as follows: Phase 4 (140E), Phase 5 (160E)
+, Phase 8 (10W), Phase 9 (20E) and Phase 10 (70E).
+From these we made four indices, PC1 and PC2 of Phases 4 and 5 and  PC1 and PC2 of Phases 8,9,10.

+In these are described in plots as: mjopc1a = PC1 of phases 4 and 5
+mjopc1b = PC2 of phases 4 and 5
+mjopc2a = PC1 of phases 8,9 and 10
+mjopc2b = PC2 of phases 8,9 and 10

+The convention here being a = PC1, b = PC2 and the 1 and 2 indicate which phases went into making that principle component 1 = Phases 4 and 5 and 2 = Phases 8,9 and 10.

 ## Temperature and precipitation data:
 Copernicus Climate Change Service (C3S) (2017): ERA5: Fifth generation of ECMWF atmospheric reanalyses of the global climate.
 Copernicus Climate Change Service Climate Data Store (CDS), date of access ?? ????
 2021. https://cds.climate.copernicus.eu/cdsapp#!/home